-- Start a project directory that we’ll use for the rest of the course, and discuss project management and organization
+- Start an RStudio Project directory that we’ll use for the rest of the course.

 - Open and discuss our first script, including installation of packages